lubojr/naucse.python.cz/lessons/beginners-en/modules-pl4ua/index.md

 Python allows us to organize code in *modules*.
 A *module* is something like a box containing some ready-to-use code.
-We can pull it from a shelf, *import* it, and then use it our script.
+We can pull it from a shelf, *import* it, and then use it in our script.

 For example, you can import the function `sqrt` and the constant `e` from the module `math`: